HeinrichHartmann/HeinrichHartmann.github.io/_drafts/2018-01-10-Impulse-and-Intent.md

 When moving into IT I had to surrender my paper for a code editor.
 Writing code with pen and paper is really tedious, and does not give you the same control than with math formulas.

-I am not 100% sure, why this is.
-A big aspect is the statefullness of the language.
+I am not 100% sure, why this is, but I think a core problem is the implict state of the language.
 In mathematics you write $x=3$ and this equation will hold in the full context (proof, lemma, chapter) you are working.
 When programming the statement $x=3$ a memory cell is set to the value 3, the value might change in the next line (or before that if when you are dealing with concurrency -- god prevent).
 In some sense declarations like $int x$, are more like mathematical statements, since they too will hold within their context ("scope").